Aptivi/NitrocidKS/README.md

 - Two documentations, faq and troubleshooting, are deleted because they are not updated regularly.

+- KS now supports NuGet and Chocolatey Gallery, however the instructions are not ready yet.

 ## |-----+--> _Prerequisites_ <--+-----|

 1. For Windows systems